ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 90 minutes.
 Tried troubleshooting Github and Jekyll problems.
 Couldn't figure it out so had to make new site from scratch but able to use content from previous version.

 **Thoughts**: Felt a little frustrated but ended up staying cool and finding a workaround.

+### Day 28: March 5th, 2017

+**Today's Progress**: Coded for 30 minutes.
+Made a lot of progress but lost it because of some issue with Brackets and Jekyll running at the same time.
+I learned that if I close the Terminal that is running "jekyll serve" before I save and close Brackets, Brackets won't save any of my changes.
+This is frustrating but I'm glad I figured it out.

+**Thoughts**: I am hoping to finish this basic portfolio soon and then get back to reading on Javascript.